On the Granularity of Causal Effect Identifiability: Introduction

 Let $\X$ be the treatment variables and $\Y$ be the outcome variables.
-We start by formulating state-based identifiability which is concerned with whether the causal effect of a particular treatment ($\X\!\!=\!\!\x$) on a particular outcome ($\Y\!\!=\!\!\y$) can be uniquely determined based on available information.
-We then illustrate the distinction between state-based and variable-based identifiability given knowledge in the form of context-specific independencies (CSIs) which are effectively constraints on model parameters that cannot be captured by causal graphs.
-We further formulate another type of knowledge called conditional functional dependencies (CFDs), which was introduced in the database literature but has not been investigated in the domain of causal inference, and show that certain causal effects become state-based identifiability but remain variable-based unidentifiable under this knowledge.
-We conclude by considering state constraints as an additional type of knowledge, showing that they are not useful for identifiability on their own but they do widen the gap between state-based and variable-based identifiability when coupled with other knowledge such as CSIs and CFDs.
+We start in Section~\ref{sec:two-levels} by formulating state-based identifiability which is concerned with whether the causal effect of a particular treatment ($\X\!\!=\!\!\x$) on a particular outcome ($\Y\!\!=\!\!\y$) can be uniquely determined based on available information.
+We then illustrate in Section~\ref{sec:csi} the distinction between state-based and variable-based identifiability given knowledge in the form of context-specific independencies (CSIs), which are effectively constraints on model parameters that cannot be captured by causal graphs.
+We follow in Section~\ref{sec:domain-constraints} by considering state constraints as an additional type of knowledge, showing that they are not useful on their own in the classical identifiability setup, but they may widen the gap between state-based and variable-based identifiability when coupled with other knowledge such as CSIs.
+We then present a novel method in Section~\ref{sec:main-algs} for identifying both variable-based and state-based causal effects under CSIs and state constraints, and follow by empirically evaluating its completeness and computationally efficiency in Section~\ref{sec:exp}.
+We finally close with some concluding remarks in Section~\ref{sec:conclusion}.
+All proofs are included in Appendix~\ref{app:proof}.